stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 24 (P4L1) - Components.md

 ### Component Models Quiz

 _Wordpress is a content management solution for blogs.
 Here are some requirements taken from the Wordpress codex.
-For each requirement, determine whether it concerns component syntax, component semantics, or component composition._
+For each requirement, determine whether it concerns component syntax, component semantics, or component composition_.

 - Any text output by the 'Action' function will appear in the page source at the location where the action was invoked: **component semantics**
 - Use well-structured, error-free PHP and valid HTML: **component composition**